La Rumorosa Baja California

 How long is La Rumorosa?

-La Rumorosa Highway is 25 miles (40km) long.
+La Rumorosa is 25 miles (40km) long.
 The highway passes through the rugged terrain of Baja California, known for its winding roads and scenic desert views.

 How high is La Rumorosa?